yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## vcard address book 📁
 Command-line tool for managing or interacting with related tasks.
-* [addrb](https://github.com/mrusme/addrb) [❌ 🌐 🖥️CLI 🖥️TUI] - A lightweight CLI / TUI address book that supports CardDAV.
+* [addrb](https://github.com/mrusme/addrb) [❌ 🌐 🖥️CLI/🖥️TUI] - A lightweight CLI / TUI address book that supports CardDAV.
 * [khard](https://github.com/lucc/khard) [❌ 🌐 🖥️CLI] - vCard address book written in Python.
 Supports CardDAV.
 * [ppl addressbook](http://ppladdressbook.org/) [❌ ❌ 🖥️CLI] - Address book tool that uses the vCard format.
 Built on top of Ruby and Git

 # package-manager
 [Back to TOC](#📚-contents)

-Package managers to manage/install/uninstall software packages, as source code or binaries
+_... description of the category ..._
 ## AlternativeVCS 📁
 Command-line tool for managing or interacting with related tasks.
 * [getghrel](https://github.com/kavishgr/getghrel) [❌ 🌐 🖥️CLI] - A user-friendly command-line tool that fetches and installs the latest release assets from GitHub for macOS and Linux; it automatically detects your operating system and architecture, downloads the relevant binary, and unpacks it, ensuring a hassle-free experience.